holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

    9
    22

-Alternatively, we could have used :dox:`VSTreeIterator#goDown goDown` to go down the path of a pattern instead single characters:
+Alternatively, we could have used :dox:`TopDownIterator#goDown goDown` to go down the path of a pattern instead single characters:

 .. includefrags:: core/demos/tutorial/index/index_search2.cpp
    :fragment: output